Colwyn Bay: Climate

-As with the rest of the British Isles, Colwyn Bay experiences a maritime climate with cool summers and mild winters, and often high winds.
-The local climate is well known for the prevalence of Foehn winds - where winds from the South pass over the nearby mountains and warm and dry on their descent, leading to far higher temperatures than otherwise might be expected; the area held the Welsh high temperature record for February at 18.7 °C from 23 February 2012 to 24 February 2019.
+Like the rest of the British Isles, Colwyn Bay experiences a maritime climate with cool summers and mild winters, and often high winds.
+The local climate is well known for the prevalence of Foehn winds: winds from the south which pass over the nearby mountains and warm and dry on their descent, leading to far higher temperatures than might otherwise be expected; the area held the Welsh high temperature record for February at 18.7 °C from 23 February 2012 to 24 February 2019.

 Demography

-Prior to local government reorganisation on 1 April 1974 Colwyn Bay was a municipal borough with a population of around 25,000, but in 1974 this designation disappeared leaving five separate parishes, known as communities in Wales, of which the one bearing the name Colwyn Bay encompassed just the central part of the overall town and in the 2001 Census contained just 9,742 people, with the others as follows: Mochdre (1,862), Rhos-on-Sea (7,110), Glan Conwy (2,290), Old Colwyn (7,626) and Llysfaen (2,652).
-This gives a total figure for the six communities of 31,382, generally referred to as the population of Colwyn Bay, making it the 16th largest urban area in Wales and the second largest settlement in North Wales.
-Bringing 2011 figures into account that figure is now 33,549.
-The area is sometimes referred to by the name Bay of Colwyn.
+At the 2021 census, the community of Colwyn Bay had a population of 10,576, and the built up area as defined by the Office for National Statistics had a population of 29,275.
+Bay of Colwyn Town Council serves the combined area of the three communities of Colwyn Bay, Old Colwyn (8,125) and Rhos-on-Sea (7,766), which therefore had a combined population of 26,467 in 2021.

-According to the 2011 Census, 17.9% of the population aged three and above noted that they could speak Welsh.
-The Census also noted that 29.9% of the population who were born in Wales could speak Welsh.
+At the 2011 census, 17.9% of the Colwyn Bay community's population aged three and above reported that they could speak Welsh.
+The 2011 census also noted that 29.9% of the population who were born in Wales could speak Welsh.